Is Trump right to point finger at China over North Korea's nukes?

 "They don't want to do anything that will fundamentally destabilize the North Korean regime.
 If you like, they are pulling their punches in the implementation of sanctions," Nilsson-Wright said.

-In that regard point, he added, Trump is right to highlight these issues.
+In that regard, he added, Trump is right to highlight these issues.
 Whether it was productive to do so on Twitter is another matter altogether.

 The fact that Trump suggested in December that another nuclear arms race was possible will also do little to convince Pyongyang to temper its nuclear ambitions, according to Nilsson-Wright.